 Constrained near home base for months, I was slow to recognize the creepers among my mix of back yard birds.
 Of course I saw them, I knew they were there — but in truth, I didn’t really “see” them at all.
 It took awhile for them to fully creep into my consciousness.

 At first they registered as little more to me than (with apologies for using overly scientific terminology here) “L Double Bs.”
-I know I’ll get hate mail for this, but my classification of “Little Brown Birds” envelops a fairly broad swath of indeterminate feathery wonders too “plain” or “common” to inspire my camera to power on and coax me to press record.
+I know I’ll get hate mail for this, but my classification of “Little Brown Birds” envelops a fairly broad swath of indeterminate feathery wonders too “plain” or “common” to inspire my camera to power on and start recording.
 But induced to look closer (because what else did I have during quarantine but too much time to do what else with?), it became apparent even to me that “The Secret Life of Little Brown Creepers” is a much more fascinating story than I ever imagined it could be.

 As the video above shows, making a gullet-ready meal of a really big bug when you’re a tiny little bird requires significant effort.
-When I first observed this phenomenon the old fashioned way (i.e., with my eyes), the action unfolded too quickly, and I was too distant, to clearly see the action unfold.
-So I didn’t become completely, absolutely, utterly amazed until my camera allowed me to watch it all again — and again and again and again — in high-definition detail.
+When I first observed this behavior the old fashioned way (i.e., with my eyes), the action unfolded too quickly, and I was too distant, to clearly see the action unfold.
+So I didn’t become completely, absolutely, utterly amazed until my camera allowed me to watch it all again — and again, and again, and again — in up-close, high-definition detail.
 Holy cow.

 But Video 3 (did I just hear you gasp?
 CLICK HERE) I confess is my favorite.
-Encompassing more than “just a bird,” it reflects my dawning awareness that I was observing not only a petitely prodigious predator, but an amazing array of prey species as well, each playing its own role in a life and death game of hide and seek.
-The mind-bending assortment of other-worldly creatures that the creepers revealed to me, living unimagined among the countless cracks and crevices of the towering trees surrounding me, crept creepily into my nightly dreams.
+Encompassing more than “just a bird,” it reflects my dawning awareness that I was observing not only a petitely prodigious predator, but an amazing array of prey species as well, each playing its own role in a life-and-death game of hide and seek.
+The mind-bending assortment of other-worldly creatures that the creepers revealed to me, living unimagined among the countless cracks and crevices of the mighty spruce trees towering above me, crept creepily into my nightly dreams.